 If you ask us, stories have something to do with everything.
 But for the sake of clarity, we’re willing to be a little more specific.

-Recently, Narativ CEO Jerome Deroy was able to sit down and have a discussion with Antoine Belaieff—North American lead for FAIRTIQ, a mobile ticketing system for public transit—and had a great conversation about how storytelling can make all the difference in improving employee engagement in any company.
+Recently, Narativ CEO Jerome Deroy was able to sit down and have a discussion with Antoine Belaieff—North American lead for FAIRTIQ, a mobile ticketing system for public transit—and had a great conversation about how storytelling can make all the difference to increase employee engagement in any company.

-In their discussion, Jerome and Antoine shared various examples of this in play and identified 3 reasons why storytelling is key to employee engagement:
+In their discussion, Jerome and Antoine shared various examples of this in play and identified 3 reasons why storytelling is key when your goal is to improve employee engagement:

 If you are in a leadership position, something else that may improve the overall sense of connection within your company is casual monthly or quarterly meetings with your team and other leaders and their teams.
-If it’s viable, maybe every so often the CEO and /or founders can join too.
-During these meetings, people can share stories and experiences, but they can also take the time to listen to the stories and experiences of any employees who attend to foster an even greater sense of communication and connection within the company.
+If it’s viable, maybe every so often the CEO and/or founders could join too.
+During these meetings, people can share stories and experiences, but they can also take the time to listen to the stories and experiences of other employees to foster an even greater sense of communication and connection within the company.